 When I am not in the office, I can be found exploring the DC metro area or engaging in one of my hobbies—technology and digital media, photography, music (piano, tuba, Google Music), supporting local business, cooking Blue Aprons with my wife Becky, or jogging in Rock Creek Park.
-On Thursdays, find me at DC's Community Club tutoring program.
 I'm also an avid fan of the St. Louis Cardinals.